loopstudio/loop-studio-guides/javascript/README.md

     }());
     ```

   * Never declare a function in a non-function block (`if`, `while`, etc).
 Assign the function to a variable instead.
-Browsers will allow you to do it, but they all interpret it differently, which is bad news bears.
+Browsers will allow you to do it, but they all interpret it differently, which is bad news bears. eslint: [`no-loop-func`](https://eslint.org/docs/rules/no-loop-func.html)

   * **Note:** ECMA-262 defines a `block` as a list of statements.
 A function declaration is not a statement.